 Tuxes, in general, have a little less in the way of variety than a suit—which might be a blessing if you find yourself already overwhelmed with other wedding decisions.
 Still, there are some key style choices to consider:

 When it comes to tuxes, there are two preferred waist coverings: the vest and the cummerbund.
-And you never wear both.
-One is not more preferred than the other, so it’s simply a matter of taste; the goal is simply to cover the waist of your trousers.
+You could certainly opt to skip both, but you should never wear both.
+One is not more preferred than the other, so it’s simply a matter of taste.
+The goal is simply to cover the waist of your trousers.
 That said, the nice thing about a vest is you can take your tux coat off and still look dressy.
 Either way, we recommend matching your vest or cummerbund to your tux color, but you can get away with mixing it up if you’re feeling bold and less formal.
 If your tux is black, you’ll still want to go dark with the waist covering, like dark green or burgundy red.

-There are three types of tuxedo lapels: the notch, the peak, and the shawl.
+There are three types of tuxedo lapels.
+The notch, the peak, and the shawl.

 - Pocket square: The perfect opportunity for a splash of color, and a great way to tie the groom’s look to the rest of the wedding party.

 Photo: Dane Roy

 - Shoes: You didn’t think we’d forget the shoes, did you?
 Shoes are dictated entirely by your outfit.
 The more formal your ensemble, the more formal the shoe.
 And for the sake of all things holy and matrimonial, make sure they match!

 - Socks: Even the most formal weddings can embrace a playful sock, it’s the fashion version of a wink.
 A great gift is to get your groomsmen and/or future husband matching socks for some fun pictures.